How to get from Cusco to Machu Picchu (Without Trekking)

 How to get from Cusco to Machu Picchu

 Cusco is the nearest city to Machu Picchu and home to its nearest airport.
-As such, you pretty much have to pass through here to reach the Inca site, with many people travelling from the capital Lima to Machu Picchu.
+Ths means pretty much everyone has to pass through here to reach the Inca site, with many people travelling from the capital Lima to Machu Picchu.

 Below, you’ll find an overview of transport options, including how long they take and rough cost…